 Number of people on board

-Most rentals require a deposit - often by credit card - to protect against damage.
+Most rentals require a deposit - often by credit card - to protect against possible damage.

 How does bail work?

-The hirer "swipes" the card for authorise the amount defined in the contract.
+The renter 'swipes' the card for authorise the amount defined in the contract.
 This amount is not charged but only authorised, which means that:

-- if the dinghy has not been damaged in any way when returning to port, as is the case with 99% rentals, the authorisation is cancelled
+- if, on return to port, the dinghy has suffered no damage of any kind, as is the case with 99% charters, the authorisation is cancelled

-- if the dinghy has been damaged on its return to port, the charterer will charge the previously authorised amount.
-Remember that there may be an excess.
+- if the dinghy is damaged on return to port, the Charteree shall charge the previously authorised amount.
+Please note that there may be a deductible

 How much is the deposit?

-The amount of the deposit depends on the type of dinghy rented, and can range from 300 euros to 10,000 euros.
-In any case, this information is always clearly stated in the contract.
+The amount of the deposit depends on the type of dinghy rented, and can range from 300 euro to 10,000 euro.
+In any case, this information is always clearly stated on the contract.